 7: Comment on Authority, Relevant Blogs

-Post thorough, 3 to 5 paragraph, personalized comments on authority, relevant blogs.
+Publish 1 to 3 paragraph, personalized comments on relevant blogs.

 Thank bloggers for their insights.